 Bootstrapping or revenue-based funding is a feasible option for most SaaS startups today as it provides instant cash upfront which can be used as an investment.

-Revenue-based funds allow you to attain a significant amount of capital without going through all the trouble of bank loan, which requires extensive information regarding your startup, which is a rather tiresome process.
+Revenue-based funds allow you to attain a significant amount of capital without going through all the trouble of a bank loan, which requires extensive information regarding your startup, which is a rather tiresome process.

 On the other hand, monthly repayments are directly linked to your company’s performance making your financing a variable rather than a fixed cost.